wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

    4. Fill the ID of your page.
 You can get this ID from your URL (Step 2 above).
 If your URL is https://plus.google.com/u/0/b/117008619877691455570/ - your ID is 117008619877691455570
 3. Your Twitter is ready to use.

+Please see <a href="http://www.nextscripts.com/installation-of-social-networks-auto-poster-for-wordpress/">complete installation instructions with screenshots</a>

 == Frequently Asked Questions ==

 = Can I use it just for Twitter(Facebook, G+) or it requres all three networks to be set? =